ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Urolithin A vs Pomegranate Extract: which is better?
+Urolithin A vs Pomegranate Extract: which is right for you?

-Urolithin A is our top-ranked form of Urolithin A with best absorption bioavailability.
-It outperforms Pomegranate Extract based on peer-reviewed absorption research.
+Not sure which to buy?
+Urolithin A is our top-ranked form of Urolithin A, and it outperforms Pomegranate Extract based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating